Lunar Pro

 Description

-If you have "Automatically adjust brightness" enabled in System Preferences, macOS will always adapt the internal display to the ambient light around you using its internal light sensor near the webcam.
+If you have "Automatically adjust brightness" enabled in System Preferences, macOS will always adapt Apple displays to the ambient light around you using their internal light sensor.

-Lunar can take advantage of that by continuously polling the MacBook display and sending every brightness change to the external monitors.
+Lunar can take advantage of that by observing the brightness of these displays and sending every change to the external monitors.

 Source displays